• Skip to primary navigation

 You can use frozen blueberries instead of fresh ones when making jam without pectin.
 Allow them to defrost fully before using them in the recipe.
 Remember that frozen blueberries might have a higher water content than fresh ones, which could require slightly longer cooking time to achieve the desired jam consistency.

 Transfer the hot jam to sterilized, clean jars while it’s hot for short-term storage.
 Allow it to cool completely before sealing it with a lid.
 Store the jam in the refrigerator.
-It can last in the refrigerator for up to one month if left unopened.
+If left unopened, it can last for up to one month.
 Once opened, consume within 7-10 days.

 If freezing, consume within one year for best results.
 Be sure to leave enough room for expansion in the Mason jars or freezer bags before placing them in the freezer.